crcx/retroforth/doc/RETRO-Book.md

 ## Setup Build Environment

-RETRO on Windows is built with TCC.
+Retro on Windows is built with TCC.

 Go to http://download.savannah.gnu.org/releases/tinycc/